sandeepse3/CodeInspires/README.md

 <br> FTP(file transfer protocol)(see the unix book)
 <br> System Start Up and Shutdown

-<br> Changing Process Priority
+#### Changing Process Priority
-<br> The process priority can be  changed by:
+The process priority can be  changed by:
 <br> nice -15 <Command>
 <br> Priorities run between 0 to 39
 <br> Priority 20 is the default priority